Code-Institute-Submissions/Finess_Interios/README.md

 Success message appears in the end.

 I have developed a responsive page, using Flex, to make it more responsive.

+## Testing

+There was an Error that appeared on line 33 of the navgation elements, for my close button for the nav elements where i've accidentally nested a div inside a ul. the error is now fixed;

 ## Deployment